space10-community/conversational-form/README.md

 ## Optional attributes

 **cf-context**
-If you want to have the ConversationalForm appended to a certain element (when auto-instantiating) then add attribute `cf-context` to an element, otherwise the ConversationalForm will be appended to the body element.
+If you want to have the ConversationalForm appended to a certain element (when auto-instantiating) then add attribute `cf-context` to an element, otherwise the ConversationalForm will be appended to the form's parent element.
 ```html
 <div cf-context ...>
 ```